ssenmosip/mosip-temp-documentation/MOSIP-Non-Functional-Requirements.md

 1. For the purpose of enrolment of all the citizens and foreign Residents of Morocco, a figure of 95% of the total population is considered.
 It is estimated that 85% of the population will be enrolled in Phase-I and Phase-II of implementation.
 Considering this, the total enrolment volumes in Phase-II come out to be 22.86 million till July 2023.
 Thereafter, an additional 10% of the population i.e. nearly 3.63 million will be covered August 2023 onwards.
 1. In addition to the enrolment volumes as mentioned above, the continuous enrolment of the annual increment in the population (new born children) will be carried out.
 Moreover, the updates in demographic information such as mobile number, address, email address, etc. will also be carried out.
 Similarly, the update in biometric information will be carried out at the age of 5 years, 15 years and on demand basis for other registered individuals.

-### 24. Estimated Authentication Volumes
+## 24. Estimated Authentication Volumes

 The estimated volume of authentication services are provided in this section.

-In the Phase-I (between Aug’19 to Oct’21), there is expected to be a one-time usage of e-KYC for all the social sector beneficiaries i.e. 8 million.
+In the Phase-I (between Aug 2019 to Oct 2021), there is expected to be a one-time usage of e-KYC for all the social sector beneficiaries i.e. 8 million.
 During this phase, nearly 100 million authentication transactions are estimated per annum.
 Thus, considering an average of 250 working days in a year, nearly 0.43 million authentication transactions are estimated per day.
 The authentication transactions are expected to originate from below mentioned schemes:

 1. In TAYSSIR, a total of 0.74 million beneficiaries are registered.
 The beneficiaries are school going children, and it is estimated that these children would authenticate and mark their attendance in school twice each week.
 These transactions are estimated to be over a period of 250 working days of a year.
 Thus, nearly 77 million authentication transactions are estimated annually under this program.
 1. RAMED is a health insurance scheme where government provides financial support to vulnerable people.
 It is estimated that the beneficiaries under the scheme will undertake at least three visits in the hospitals and their transactions would need to be authenticated.
 Thus, the total estimated authenticated transactions is 22.8 million per annum.